What is Purchase Price Allocation?

 Likewise, the acquired intangible assets are amortized over their expected useful lives, if applicable.

-Following a transaction with increased future depreciation and amortization expenses, the acquirer’s net income tends to fall in the initial periods after transaction close.
+Following a transaction with increased future depreciation and amortization expenses, the acquirer’s net income tends to fall in the initial periods after the transaction close.

 To reiterate from earlier, goodwill is a line item designed to capture the excess purchase price over the fair value of the target company’s assets.